 I include these in my workshops, 30 seconds per exercise and 2 to 3 rounds, 3 rounds if nothing else follows, but I’l usually do some more mobility work afterwards.

-If you insist on something in a plank position, then why not go for the X-mountain climber?
-Super exercise for warming up and also great for lat activation plus strength—two birds, one stone.
+If you want something in the plank position, why not go for the X-mountain climber?
+Super exercise for warming up, and also great for lat activation plus strength—two birds, one stone.

-I’ll leave you with a few more videos that might give some of you an idea of what to include in your warm-ups.
+I’ll leave you with a few more videos that might give you an idea of what to include in your warm-ups.

-I class this one under mobility and warm-up, if you go nice and light, or even just bodyweight, pick up the pace a bit, then it’s great to include in warm-up, if not for warming-up, include it in your mobility prep.
+I class this one under mobility and warm-up, if you go light, or even just bodyweight, pick up the pace a bit, then it’s great to include in warm-up, if not for warming-up, include it in your mobility prep.

 Again, a great exercise for mobility, but go light, pick up the pace a bit and it’s just as great to include in your warm-up.